 Jam, Marmalade, Chutney, Pickles

-jars and lids should not show commercial origins such as name of previous contents, embossed bees or words in the glass
+jars and lids should not show commercial origins such as name of previous contents

 jars must be labelled with contents and date made; labels should be half way up the jar and parallel to the base; they can be hand written or printed

-seals must be airtight; either twist tops or waxed circles and cellophane; not screw thread tops like on honey jars
+seals must be airtight; either twist tops or waxed circles and cellophane

 ‘frilly hats’ make no difference to the judge’s decision which is based on flavour, texture, colour

+Handicrafts must not have been shown at previous CGC shows.
 Guidelines to exhibitors.
 The following may be helpful to exhibitors: Plants - All pot sizes are measured across the top edge (inside diameter). - Plants usually grown for their ornamental foliage are not debarred from Foliage Classes simply because they happen to be in flower at the time of the competition.
-However, when judging a ‘Foliage Class’ judges must take no account of any flowers on a plant.
+However, when judging a ‘Foliage Class’ judges will not take account of any flowers on the foliage.

 Flowers Good fresh condition with approximately 70% of flowers fully developed.
 The foliage should be clean, healthy and undamaged by weather or pests.